National High School Game Academy

 NHSGA games are built using Unity.
 While classes in computer science or programming are useful, demonstrating hands-on Unity experience is considered advantageous in the application review process.
 It is not, however, a requirement.

-If an applicant has built a game, regardless of the development environment, they can submit a video of the game being played.
+If an applicant has built a game, regardless of the development environment, they should submit a video of the game being played.
 Watching the game in a video provides everything needed to make an application decision.
-The length for any video submission should be approximately 60 seconds.
+The maximum length for any video submission should be approximately 60 seconds.

 If an applicant applies on the Software Development track, it will be understood that they wish to be assigned to a team in the role of programmer.